 Doris was raised in Toronto, and studied psychology and literature at Ryerson University.
 Now a multi award winning International artist, working in oil, acrylic and watercolour, her work is shown and sold from Europe to Australia.
-She has been teaching the art of painting in all mediums for 20 years, with her students enjoying her emotional approach to art.
-Introducing for 2020 with Artworld Fine Art a new series of online video art classes with full instruction and additional live Q & A sessions.
+She has been teaching the art of painting in all mediums for over 20 years, with her students enjoying her emotional approach to art.
+Introducing for 2020 with Artworld Fine Art (now Donna Child Fine Art) a new series of online video art classes with full instruction and additional live Q & A sessions.

 She has been invited back each year to exhibit at the Louvre in Paris December, representing Canada.
 Doris was thrilled to hear the news that Madame Marina Picasso (granddaughter of Pablo Picasso) had personally selected her paintings which were exhibited in Cannes, September 2013.
 She attended the exhibit where 6 of her paintings were on display and she had the opportunity to spend some personal time with Marina Picasso and discuss Canadian art.
 She has also been invited back to exhibit with Madame Picasso each September in Cannes.